Making Room For You Since 1973

 Knowing how to shrink wrap furniture and awkward items can save you a lot of hassle during a move.
 Here’s how to shrink wrap and keep household items secure and protected during your next move.

-Taking the time to shrinkwrap will save you from worrying about damage from dirt, and it will keep loose things like wires and drawers in place.
+Taking the time to shrink wrap will save you from worrying about damage from dirt, and it will keep loose things like wires and drawers in place.

-Better yet, shrinkwrap, when appropriately done won’t stick to your furniture or leave ugly marks.
+Better yet, shrink-wrap, when appropriately done won’t stick to your furniture or leave ugly marks.
 Unlike tape, it doesn’t have an adhesive backing.
 It sticks to itself, and that’s it!

 Professional movers know how to shrink wrap furniture and will typically offer to shrink wrap your items as one of their services.
 However, be prepared to pay extra.
 If you’re looking to save money, you can avoid additional moving fees by shrink wrapping your own furniture and items.